DIY Spray Foam Insulation, is it worth it?

 A DIY spray foam insulation kit is a two-part, portable spray foam insulation application system.
 DIY Spray foam insulation kits are most suitable for small to moderate-sized projects.
 The components are sold as a two-part kit comprising of an isocyanate side and a polymer side.
 The kits also come with a reusable hose and replaceable nozzle tips.

-Spray foam kits are advanced systems, not to be confused with a single component slow set can foams, commonly found at hardware stores.
+Spray foam kits are advanced two-part component systems, not to be confused with a single component slow set canned foams, commonly found at hardware stores.
 Coverage on spray foam insulation kits ranges from 100 board feet (100 sq. ft. @ 1″) on the low end to upwards of 1200 board feet (1200 sq. ft. @ 1″ or 400 sq. ft. @ 3″) on the high end.

 When contemplating the purchase of a DIY spray foam kit, the first thing that should be factored in is what the total square footage is to be sprayed?